The Dark We Know Review

 by Wen-yi Lee

-The Dark We Know by Wen-yi Lee offers an intriguing narrative that blends psychological suspense with rich, atmospheric storytelling.
+The Dark We Know review by Wen-yi Lee offers an intriguing narrative that blends psychological suspense with rich, atmospheric storytelling.
 Set against a backdrop of quiet dread, the novel follows protagonist Hannah as she navigates a world of secrets, trauma, and self-discovery.
 Lee’s exploration of memory and identity is thought-provoking, and the vivid, often lyrical prose immerses the reader in a world fraught with tension.

 The novel’s strengths lie in its character development and the deft handling of complex emotional themes.
 Hannah’s internal struggles are deeply relatable, and Lee’s ability to weave in cultural nuances adds depth to her journey.
 The pacing, while measured, allows for a gradual unraveling of the mysteries, drawing the reader into a slow-burning psychological drama.